ethmarks/posts/content/measurement.md

 | Pul  | Force            | `maz * len / tim^2`   | `/pʊl/`       | `0.012 N`      |
 | Ner  | E**ner**gy       | `maz * len^2 / tim^2` | `/nɛr/`       | `0.002 J`      |

++++ Appendix: Temperature

+The Marks system doesn't have a unit for temperature.
+This is for several reasons.

+Firstly, none of the big three existing temperature systems (Celsius, Fahrenheit, and Kelvin) are defined in terms of seconds.
+The point of the Marks system is to provide Planck-based alternatives for the systems that depend on seconds.
+Temperature systems don't depend on seconds, so they don't need alternatives.

+Secondly, temperature isn't technically a true dimensionality.
+Temperature is just an expression of energy (via the Boltzmann constant), which there's already a Marks unit for: ner.
+If you really insist on using Marks units for temperature, you can.
+For example, 100°C is [approximately](https://www.wolframalpha.com/input?i=%28Boltzmann+constant+*+100+degrees+Celsius+in+joules%29+%2F+%2810%5E8+Planck+masses+*+%2810%5E34+Planck+lengths%29%5E2+%2F+%2810%5E44+Planck+times%29%5E2%29) 2.634 attoner.
+If I created a new temperature unit, I would be repackaging an existing dimensionality in an arbitrary new unit with an arbitrary scale and an arbitrary name, which goes against the goals of the Marks system.

+Thirdly, in order to make a convenient temperature system (i.e. one that isn't zeroed at absolute zero, which would be inconvenient for human-scale temperatures), I would have to choose an arbitrary offset point to set as 0°.
+Even if I tried to be scientific and base it off of the properties of something (like how Celsius sets 0° as the freezing point of pure water), the substance and phase boundary that I would choose would still be arbitrary.

+I think it's better to just use the existing temperature systems rather than inventing a Marks system temperature system just for the sake of having one.

++++

 ### Notes

 My suggested pronunciation for ler is `/lɚ/`.
 This is the natural pronunciation for most American English speakers (including me) that aligns with how we pronounce "acce**ler**ation", but it contains a [rhotic schwa](https://en.wikipedia.org/wiki/R-colored_vowel), which can be difficult to pronounce if you speak almost any language/dialect other than American English or Mandarin Chinese.
 If you're part of the 80% of humanity that doesn't use rhotic schwas, I suggest pronouncing ler as `/lɛr/` (rhymes with air).